littlehifive/R_Workshop/README.md

     application takes care of most git workflow tasks.
 2. Once installed, open Github Desktop, navigate to the menu, and select `File > Clone Repository...`.
-3. In the dialog box that pops up, select the “URL” tab, and put “Global-TIES-for-Children/workshops” into the “Repository URL or GitHub username and repository” field.
+3. In the dialog box that pops up, select the "URL"" tab, and put “Global-TIES-for-Children/workshops” into the “Repository URL or GitHub username and repository” field.
 Choose whichever local path that you want.